QubesOS/qubes-doc/managing-os/templates/archlinux.md

 *   **$ sudo nano -w /etc/pacman.conf**

-* Below is the output of a correct pacman.conf file  Make the changes so your file matches this one or rename the orginal and create a new one and copy and paste this text into it.
-Text should be justifed left in the file.
+* Below is the output of a correct pacman.conf file  Make the changes so your file matches this one or rename the original and create a new one and copy and paste this text into it.
+Text should be justified left in the file.
 The changes from your default are to make gpg sig signing mandatory for packages but not required for DBs for the archlinux repos.
 Also to add the repo (at the end) for the Powerpill package.

 <br>